-The cabin light switch supplies power to all lighting in the cabin, head, and aft berth.
+The "Cabin Lights" switch on the DC panel supplies power to all lighting in the cabin, head, and aft berth.
 However, individual controls and switch panels can be used to turn lights on and off as necessary.
-A dual switch panel is located near the cabin entrance and controls the dome and indirect lighting in the cabin.
-The recess lights above the forward bunk are controlled by a switch on the forward galley wall.
-The reading lights (forward head wall and aft berth), rail lights (galley and head cabinet), and dome lights (cabin, head and aft berth) can also be manipulated by switches on the body of the light fixture.
+A dual switch panel located near the cabin entrance controls the accent lighting and overhead lighting in the cabin.
+The lighting above the forward berth is controlled by the switch on the forward TV cabinet.
+The lighting above the stove is controlled by the switch below the galley cabinet, outboard of the sink.
+The lighting in the aft berth is controlled by the switch on the inboard side of the stairs.
+The reading lights (dinette and aft berth), rail light (head cabinet), and dome light (head) are controlled by switches on the body of the light fixture.